Kishore Kunal: Ram Rasoi

-Under the leadership of Kunal, Mahavir Mandir Trust runs a community kitchen namely Ram Rasoi in Ayodhya which feeds pure Bihari food twice a day to approximately 10,000 pilgrims every day with accepting any donation.
+Under the leadership of Kunal, Mahavir Mandir Trust runs a community kitchen namely Ram Rasoi in Ayodhya which feeds pure Bihari food twice a day to approximately 10,000 pilgrims every day without accepting any donation.

 Awards

 Kunal posthumously won Padma Shri in 2025 for his works in Civil Service.

-In 2008 he received the Bhagwaan Mahaveer Award for his contribution to community and social services.
+In 2008, he received the Bhagwaan Mahaveer Award for his contribution to community and social services.
 The award, presented to Kunal by the President of India Pratibha Patil, is instituted by the Bhagwan Mahaveer Foundation, Chennai.
 Acharya Kunal is the first individual from Bihar-Jharkhand to get this award.
 His selection was made by a jury headed by Justice Shri M. N. Venkatachaliah, former Chief Justice of India.

 Works

 Kunal authored 18 books in total and had just finished his last book on Ramayana which is yet to be published.
-He is also author of Dalit Devo Bhava, a promininent work examining the original proofs of regional languages and Hindi literature and on the basis of new interpretations, has tried to prove that in order to give Dalits an equal place in society, every part of the country and In the past, visionary sages have taken meaningful initiatives.
+He is also author of Dalit Devo Bhava, which examines the original proofs of regional languages and Hindi literature and on the basis of new interpretations.
+It tries to prove that in order to give Dalits an equal place in society, every part of the country and in the past, visionary sages have taken meaningful initiatives.